vippsas/vipps-episerver/docs/checklist.md

 # Checklist

-There are some checks you should do before going live, to make sure that a payment can be created in all possible scenarios
+There are some checks you should do before going live, to make sure that a payment can be created in all possible scenarios.

  - [ ] FallbackController
   - Comment out your [polling initialization](configure.md#polling)